SuLab/sulab.org/_members/katie-fisch.md

    youtube:
 ---

 Katie was a postdoctoral researcher in the lab from January 2013 to September 2016.
+She is currently Assistant Professor in the Department of Obstetrics, Gynecology and Reproductive Sciences, in the Division of Maternal-Fetal Medicine at UC San Diego.
+Her lab focuses on computational genomics, bioinformatics support and infrastructure at UCSD Health Sciences.